top of page

 Throughout the pages are questionnaires I created and filled out, pretending to be an adult version of myself.
 It includes things like my dream phone number (624-2260) and the fact that I'll have a dog named Cookie II (thinking ahead to when Cookie the Original passed on).
 Among the many countries adult Marisa visits are London, Paris, and the Hawaiian Islands.
 (Geography has never been my strong suit.)

-Though my entries rarely delved deeper than descriptions of mundane activities (eating chocolate chip ice cream after getting my ends trimmed, for example), reading the words of my much younger self transports me back to the sensations and a mindset that not even old photographs and home movies bring so clearly into focus.
+Though my entries rarely delved deeper than descriptions of mundane activities (eating chocolate chip ice cream after getting my ends trimmed, for example), reading the words of my much younger self transports me back to a mindset that not even old photographs and home movies bring so clearly into focus.

 Like my passion for movies and television, which bounces off the pages of my detailed recaps of Married with Children episodes.